tsprlng/tsprlng/README.md

 ### Hi

+See [my website](https://www.tspurling.co.uk) for some bits of writing and a neater list of hopefully-interesting projects.

 <!--
 **tsprlng/tsprlng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.